 I love sangria.
-I guess as a Latina, it’s just in my DNA!
-I just adore its rich colors, its tart, fruity flavors and the way it just looks so pretty served in the glass!
+As a Latina, I guess it’s just in my DNA!
+I just adore its rich colors, its tart, fruity flavors, and the way it just looks so pretty served in the glass!
 I also tend to associate it with the holidays.
-When I was a kid, my parents would usually have a bottle of sangria during this season, and I would wonder why the grown ups always made such a fuss about it.
+When I was a kid, my parents would usually have a bottle of sangria during this season, and I would wonder why the grown-ups always made such a fuss about it.
 I was never allowed to try it, of course, but now as an adult, I get the hype.

-I also added orange and lemon juice since they pair so well with the other fruits, while adding another dimension of juicy tartness to this drink.
+I also added orange and lemon juice since they pair so well with the other fruits while adding another dimension of juicy tartness to this drink.

-Since this is a festive version of sangria, I added fresh cranberries to the punch bowl, as well as the traditional orange, lemon and lime slices.
-It’s also a great way to use up those cranberries left over from the Thanksgiving cranberry sauce.
+Since this is a festive version of sangria, I added fresh cranberries to the punch bowl, as well as the traditional orange, lemon, and lime slices.
+It’s also a great way to use up those cranberries leftover from the Thanksgiving cranberry sauce.

 Another holiday touch I include in this recipe is star anise pods.
 Just like sangria, the flavor of anise takes me back to my childhood Christmases.
-Here in Puerto Rico, back in the 80s, there were these anise flavored hard candies that were always served during the holidays.
+Here in Puerto Rico, back in the 80s, there were these anise-flavored hard candies that were always served during the holidays.
 Any house that you visited, boom: anise candies!
 I can’t help but remember my Barbie and the Rockers and Rainbow Brite dolls under the Christmas tree whenever I get a whiff of this spice.

-I added just a few anise pods to this recipe, since it’s flavor is pretty strong.
+I added just a few anise pods to this recipe since its flavor is pretty strong.
 I almost went against it, since not everyone is a fan of this spice.
 But so I’m glad I did use it.
-After sitting with the rest of the ingredients for awhile, the anise pods gave this drink such a special, almost sweet, licorice like kick, elevating the flavor of the sangria into pure holiday nostalgia (at least for me!).
+After sitting with the rest of the ingredients for a while, the anise pods gave this drink such a special, almost sweet, licorice-like kick, elevating the flavor of the sangria into pure holiday nostalgia (at least for me!).
 And the kids happily drank it up, and there’s no better culinary gauge than “the kids liked it” #justsayin.
 Oh, and it looks so pretty in the punch bowl, don’t you think?

-Since sparkly drinks are just so festive, I added diet ginger ale to this non alcoholic sangria recipe.
+Since sparkly drinks are just so festive, I added diet ginger ale to this non-alcoholic sangria recipe.
 You can also use sparkling water, or diet lemon soda as well.
 Just make sure to add it right before serving, in order to preserve the bubbles as long as possible.

 And finally, I recommend serving this party drink in a classic punch bowl or in this fun, festive fountain in order to show off all the fruit slices and spices.
 Besides, half the fun of drinking sangria is scooping out and eating the juicy fruit pieces.
-But if this is too messy for your gathering, you can also strain the sangria into ice filled glasses and garnish each with pieces of fruit skewered on a cocktail pick.
+But if this is too messy for your gathering, you can also strain the sangria into ice-filled glasses and garnish each with pieces of fruit skewered on a cocktail pick.
 Trust me, it will still look gorgeous!

-Non Alcoholic Sangria Recipe
+Non Alcoholic Sangria Recipe with Ginger Ale

 - 2 cups 100% cranberry juice